cits5501/cits5501.github.io/assets/workshops/workshop09.md

 (`.dll` files).
 If you list the directory contents, you will see `sample.dll`, and a file `sample.runtimeconfig.json` which the compiler creates.

-The following command verifies, compiles, *and* runs you program:
+The following command verifies, compiles, *and* runs your program:

 ```bash
 $ dafny /compile:3 sample.dfy